 At that time [i.e., the so-called “Last Days” of the world as we know it] Michael [almost certainly, the archangel with that name] shall stand up, the great prince who stands watch over the sons of your people.
 And there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, every one who is found written in the book.
 And many of those who sleep in the dust of the earth [i.e., the people who previously died] shall awake, some to everlasting life, some to shame and everlasting contempt.

-With regard to this scripture, Barnes’ Notes on the Whole Bible explains that the “many” who are “awakened” probably indicates that everyone who previously died, not just a large number of people, will be resurrected.
+With regard to this scripture, Barnes’ Notes on the Whole Bible explains that the “many” who are “awakened” probably indicates that everyone who previously died will be resurrected (i.e., not just a large number of people or a particular group of people, such as those who are regarded by God as righteous).
 According to Barnes,